Attadale

 The level of cultural diversity witnessed in Attadale was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Attadale's cultural diversity was found to be above average, with 11.2% of its population speaking a language other than English at home and 27.9% born overseas.
-The predominant religion in Attadale was Christianity, comprising 59.0% of the population, compared to 45.0% across Greater Perth.
-In terms of ancestry, the top three groups were English (29.4%), Australian (22.9%), and Irish (8.4%).
+Attadale displays above-average cultural diversity, with 11.2% of the population speaking a non-English language at home and 27.9% born abroad.
+The primary religion in Attadale is Christianity, representing 59.0% of residents, compared to 45.0% across Greater Perth.

 Frequently Asked Questions - Diversity